itsnooshin/counter-js-practice-01/README.md

 # overview
 The project is part of the freecodecamp project.
 For projects with Javascript, I didn't know how to begin, so I started with freecodecamp and used these tutorials.
 In this project, There are three options: increasing, resetting, and decreasing.
-The number will increase when you click on decreasing, and it will also increase when you click on resetting all numbers to 0 and then decreasing the number.
-For each position, I also add three colors: green when the number is greater than zero, blue when it's zero, and red when it's decreasing.
+The number will increase when you click on the increase button.
+It will also increase the number.
+By clicking on the reset button, all numbers are converted to 0, and by clicking on the decrease button, the number is decreased.
+For each position, I also add three colors: green when the number is greater than zero, blue when it's zero, and red when it's a negative number.

  # Built with